thibaudcolas/your-wagtail-portfolio/README.md

 Commit: [b2f5064](https://github.com/thibaudcolas/your-wagtail-portfolio/commit/b2f5064) Add examples of more complex blocks

+- Same as above – using [custom block icons](https://docs.wagtail.org/en/stable/topics/streamfield.html#block-icons) to help with telling block types apart
+- Also using [`groups`](https://docs.wagtail.org/en/stable/reference/streamfield/blocks.html#block-options) so our custom options are easier to find amongst lists of block types.
+- Restrict a PageChooserBlock to only pages of a specific type (here `blog.BlogPage`)

 In `portfolio/blocks.py`, we will add two new block types: A "Card" block, and a list of featured blog posts.
 Import more base block types from Wagtail: